Table of Contents

 Overeating is not very different from overspending.
 If you want to cut your monthly spending by 10%, you need to modify how you shop.
 Having a target is hard to accomplish without a behavior change.

 Our Targets May Be Unrealistic

 After a spate of wasteful buys, my spendthrift husband, Craig, will declare his big purchase days are over.
 Of course, that is not a sensible goal.
 He loves to read as I do.
 We both go to the library often to save money and space.
 When we recently hired movers, the younger guys couldn’t believe that nearly half of our boxes were for books.

 So you can imagine my surprise when going through Craig’s bills.
 I found hundreds of dollars in a couple of weeks spent on buying kindle books.
 It even surprised him.
 He was just seeing them as modest purchases of $1.99 or $2.99 purchases a piece.
 Maybe Craig didn’t make big purchases, but he overspends on books that he may never read.

 To carry out your goals, you need to be diligent.
 Without discipline and the will to succeed, goals are unsustainable.

 Charles Duhigg wrote in The Power of Habit: “Willpower isn’t just a skill.
 It’s a muscle, like the muscles in your arms or legs, and it gets tired as it works harder, so there’s less power left over for other things.”

-We sometimes lose our will to make changes when life interrupts us with the need to divert attention from our goals.
+We sometimes lose our will to make changes when life interrupts us to divert attention from our goals.
 Sometimes a death in the family can cause a major derailment.
 Discipline and willpower need to be supported by a conscious plan to return when surprise events occur.
-This way a momentary pause doesn’t become a permanent loss in interest.
+This way, a momentary pause doesn’t become a permanent loss of interest.